- About UNK

-*Scott Price Master Class Performers: Three students will be selected through audition recording (mp3 or CD) to perform on the Price master class.
-Recordings and registration must be postmarked by April 6, 2016.
-Selections will be made by quality of performance and choice of repertoire as determined by Dr. Price.
+*Jessica Johnson Master Class Performers: Three students will be selected through audition recording (mp3 or CD/DVD) to perform on the Johnson master class.
+Recordings and registration must be postmarked by March 24, 2017.
+Selections will be made by quality of performance and choice of repertoire as determined by Dr. Johnson.

 Workshop/Luncheon/Reception Fee: $15.00